end-of-term/eotarchive/index.md

-For the End of Term 2020, The Library of Congress, University of North Texas Libraries, Internet Archive, Stanford University Libraries, and the U.S. Government Publishing Office (GPO) are joining efforts again, this time with new partners Environmental Data & Governance Initiative (EDGI) and the General Services Administration (GSA), to preserve public United States Government websites at the end of the current presidential administration ending January 20, 2021.
+For the End of Term 2020, The Library of Congress, University of North Texas Libraries, Internet Archive, Stanford University Libraries, and the U.S. Government Publishing Office (GPO) are joining efforts again, this time with new partner Environmental Data & Governance Initiative (EDGI), to preserve public United States Government websites at the end of the current presidential administration ending January 20, 2021.
 This web harvest -- like its predecessors in 2008, 2012, and 2016 -- is intended to document the federal government’s presence on the World Wide Web during the transition of Presidential